Ohio Central Railroad System: Steam operations

 As well as being a regular revenue railroad, the Ohio Central had its own steam department that operated steam locomotives for tourist trains, excursions, and special events.
-When owner Jerry Joe Jacobson sold OHCR in 2008, he maintained ownership of the antique equipment, including the collection of steam locomotives.
-He built the Age of Steam Roundhouse in Sugarcreek, Ohio to house that equipment.
-Jerry Jacobson died in 2017 at the age of 74.
+When owner Jerry Joe Jacobson sold OHCR in 2008, he retained ownership of the antique equipment, including the collection of steam locomotives.
+He built the Age of Steam Roundhouse in Sugarcreek, Ohio, to house the equipment.
+Jacobson died in 2017 at the age of 74.